MonaSolutions/MonaServer/doc/scalability.rst

   :width: 785
   :align: center

 Here we have a configuration with three servers, but many others could be added dynamically.
 The load-balacing system can be managed by a DNS way, but we have to share the publications between all three (or more) servers, otherwise one subscriber could not find one publication.
-Below following a complete `Server Application <./serveapp.html>`_ to share publications between all the servers.
+Below following a complete :doc:`serverapp` to share publications between all the servers.

 .. code-block:: lua